-It is important to realize that when looking for quality, evidence-based resources it is not just about finding resources but about finding good resources.
+It is important to realize that when looking for quality, evidence-based resources it is not just about finding resources but about finding appropriate resources.
 Use this guide to find information on what you need to think about when you are reviewing your results and look at the abstracts of your articles, the about pages of your resources, and the copyright/title pages of your books to help answer these questions.

 It isn't just about thinking about how to evaluate the results, but also how to evaluate the types of results you are getting.
 Most academic/scholarly databases are populated by content that might have a high level of evidence because it has gone through a peer-review process, but many of the academic/scholarly resources have also been criticized for gate keeping and perpetuating a heteronormative, western, white, male-centric voice.